Uninett/Argus/docs/development/management-commands.rst

         $ python manage.py initial_setup -u "Name"

-To set the password of the created admin user add the `-e` flag to the command as such:
+To set the password of the created admin user add the `-p` flag to the command as such:

     .. code:: console